Multiple-time Quantum Imaginary Time Evolution: Theory

 It is clear that the multiple-time ansatz includes QITE's along $t_1=t_2$, and its upper bound for the energy will be less than or equal to QITE's.
 This is the cornerstone of the MT-QITE algorithm described in what follows.

 In QITE, the quantum state used to determine the linear system is updated at each step as illustrated by ~(\ref{eq:ftqite2}).
-In MT-QITE, numerical results show that there is no advantage in the resulting fidelity by doing this.
+In MT-QITE, that state update is not necessarily advantageous to the resulting fidelity.
 Alternatively, using the same fixed reference state for the whole Trotter step introduces a substantial computational advantage.
 See FIG. \ref{fig:parallelmtq} and FIG. \ref{fig:alg}.
 On the one hand, given a Hamiltonian term, its associated domain definition and its Pauli basis, the same set of measurements can be used for any time step size.
 On the other, many of the Pauli strings needed to compute the linear system coefficients appear several times in a given Trotter step, for different terms of the Hamiltonian, and may be reused.
 This is only possible because the reference state is shared as illustrated in FIG. \ref{fig:parallelmtq} and FIG. \ref{fig:alg}.

-To all intents and purposes, MT-QITE amounts to running QITE on each partiton term $m$, agnostic of the others, using the same reference state, determining the real-time evolution (RTE) unitaries, and obtaining one time step size per term that minimizes:
+In practice, MT-QITE amounts to running QITE on each partiton term $m$, agnostic of the others, using the same reference state, determining the real-time evolution (RTE) unitaries, and obtaining one time step size per term that minimizes:

 Having the same reference state for all the Hamiltonian terms in a Trotter step makes MT-QITE parallelizable, and in addition, it allows an additional reduction of the computational cost by symmetry.
 For example, consider the Heisenberg model on a $1D$ chain with open boundaries.
 Clearly, this system has site inversion symmetry, i.e. the Hamiltonian commutes with the site inversion operator defined as $R\ket{q_N ... q_2 q_1} = \ket{q_1 ... q_{N-1} q_N}$.
 The eigenvalues of $R$ are $+1$ or $-1$.
 Choosing a well-defined eigenvalue for the initial state, it is by construction a constant of motion, as $[H, R] = 0$.
 In this case, MT-QITE can be run without measuring those terms in the partition that are the $R$ symmetry of a previously measured one.
 The reference state being the same in MT-QITE for every term, application of the $R$ symmetry to the previously obtained RTE operators produces the same result as the measurement and linear system protocol.
 This cannot be applied to standard QITE, as the reference state is updated at each step.